maikszusevics/IT-Security-Support-Bootcamp/Operating Systems/Operating Systems.md

 ### Kernel

-The kernel is the foundational component of an operating system, serving as the core that controls all basic functions.
-It loads first during startup and remains in memory throughout system operation.
+The kernel is the foundational component of every operating system, serving as the core that controls all basic functions.
+It loads first during startup and is in memory throughout system operation.

 **Kernel Space vs. User Space:**

 - **Kernel Space**: A protected memory area where the kernel executes with privileged access to hardware and system resources.
 Code running here has unrestricted access to the CPU and memory.
 - **User Space**: Where regular applications run with limited privileges.
 Programs in user space must request kernel services through system calls when they need to access hardware or perform privileged operations.

 **Types:**

-- **Monolithic Kernels**: All services run in kernel space, providing direct access to resources
+- **Monolithic Kernels**: All services run in the kernel space, providing direct access to resources
-- **Microkernels**: Minimal functionality in kernel space, with most services in user space
+- **Microkernels**: Minimal functionality in the kernel space, with most services and applications in user space
 - **Hybrid Kernels**: Blend both approaches for balance between performance and security

 **Primary Functions:**

 - **Memory Management**: Controls memory allocation for system processes and applications
 - **Process Management**: Schedules and coordinates program execution
 - **Device Management**: Enables I/O with hardware through device drivers
 - **File System Operations**: Manages data storage and retrieval

 **Security Aspects:**

 - Kernel vulnerabilities are particularly serious as they can affect the entire system
 - Separation between kernel space and user space provides essential security boundaries
 - Kernel exploits often target breaking this separation to gain elevated privileges

 #### Notable Kernels

 - **Unix Kernel**: The original kernel that established the foundation for modern operating systems.

 - **Linux Kernel**: The most widely used open-source kernel, powers Linux distributions, Android devices, and many embedded systems.

 - **Windows NT Kernel**: Microsoft's proprietary hybrid kernel that powers all modern Windows operating systems.

-- **BSD Kernel**: A Unix-derived kernel that focuses on stability and security, used in FreeBSD, OpenBSD, and as the foundation for macOS.
+- **BSD Kernel**: A Unix-derived kernel that focuses on stability and security, used in FreeBSD, OpenBSD.

 - **XNU Kernel**: Apple's hybrid kernel that powers macOS, iOS, iPadOS, watchOS, and tvOS.
+Incorporates a significant portion of FreeBSD kernel environment.

 - **Zircon**: Google's microkernel that powers the Fuchsia operating system, designed with modern devices and security in mind.
 ### Drivers